1904labs/streaming-data-pipeline/spark-hello-world/README.md

 If you don't, check out the Known Issues section below.

+## Challenge 2: Implement Word Count in the Batch app

+Open up `WordCountBatchApp.scala`.

+Make the app run.

+Implement the method named `splitSentenceIntoWords`.

+Use the method you implemented in your spark program.

-## Challenge 2: Run the Structured Streaming App
+## Challenge 3: Run the Structured Streaming App

-TODO
+Open up `HelloWorldStreamingApp.scala`.
+Run it just like you did the Batch App above.

+How often is data printed out?
+Where is the data coming from?
+Why do we run locally?

-## Challenge 3: Connect the Structured Streaming app to Kafka
+## Challenge 4: Connect the Structured Streaming app to Kafka

 The structured streaming app requires a Kafka cluster.
 The data on the topic is from the [Amazon Customer Reviews Dataset](https://registry.opendata.aws/amazon-reviews/) and looks like the following example: